infantiablue/techika/src/blog/posts/2021-01-16-build-hackernews-reader-vuejs-tailwind-p2.md

   };
 ```

-With this desing of data, we can customize such as icons, color ... for the topic navigation with ease.
+With this design of data structure, we can customize such as icons, color ... for the topic navigation with ease.
 Then, we generate the navigation bar by using `v-for`

 ```html
 <div class="flex items-baseline">